bplmaps/argo-astro/src/content/people/joseph-frederick-wallet-desbarres.md

 Joseph F.W.
 DesBarres’s legacy almost exclusively lies with the publication of _Atlantic Neptune_, often considered the most significant book of maps and charts of North America made in the eighteenth century.[^16]  With its use of innovative mapping techniques and advanced technology, combined with DesBarres’s fastidious attention to detail, _Atlantic Neptune_ still influences modern navigational charts.

+Banner image credit: detail from [“A copy by Gambardella of a 1785 portrait of Des Barres" in the National Gallery, London.](https://recherche-collection-search.bac-lac.gc.ca/eng/home/record?app=fonandcol&IdNumber=2895902)

 [^1]: Stephen J. Hornsby and Hope Stege, _Surveyors of Empire: Samuel Holland, J.W.F.
 Des Barres, and the Making ofthe Atlantic Neptune_ (Montreal: McGill-Queen’s University Press, 2011), 3.